-Narrow winding roads, historic villages, and a densely wooded area make the Berkshires the go-to rural destination for New Yorkers looking to escape the city.
-It is a year-round destination but in the fall and winter is when its quaint New England charm shines the brightest.
+Narrow winding roads, historic villages, and a densely wooded area make the Berkshires the go-to rural destination for New Yorkers looking to escape the city for some snow-filled fun.
+It is a year-round destination, but in the fall and winter its quaint New England charm shines the brightest.
 Along with outdoor activities, the great shopping and museum options also set the Berkshires apart.

-The Mountain: With just 23 runs and one terrain park Bousquet Ski Resort is smaller than the others on this list, but it’s an incredible place to try skiing for the first time.
-They have great beginner runs and because of its size, the lines and the traffic are much easier to navigate while getting your ski legs.
+The Mountain: With just 23 runs and one terrain park, Bousquet Ski Resort is smaller than the others on this list, but don’t write it off.
+It’s one of the best luxury ski resorts in the Northeast, and makes for an incredible place to try skiing for the first time.
+The resort has great beginner runs and, because of its size, the lines and the traffic are much easier to navigate while getting your ski legs.
 Night skiing, where floodlights are attached to the lifts poles, was invented here, so make sure to give it a go.

 Driving Distance from NYC: A 2 hr 45 minutes drive from both New York and Boston, but you’ll feel much further from the city than that in your mind.

 Best Places to Stay in the Bousquet Ski Area